 NIGERIANS PENCHANT FOR FAKE TITLES.

 Nigerians penchant for fake titles is hereditary.
-It started with our forebears who fought for an independent Nigeria.
+It started with Nigerian forebears who fought for an independent Nigeria.
 Nnamdi Azikiwe, Nwafor Orizu, and Kingsley Ozumba Mbadiwe are prime examples.
 Where they got the idea that you need fake doctoral degrees to be relevant is still a mystery to me.
 These politicians started appending Dr. before their names years in advance of the award of any “facilitated” honorary doctoral degrees sometimes by institutions that do not award doctoral degrees to its students.

 As the saying goes, “The fish starts rotting from the head,” when your heroes and leaders are touting fake doctoral degrees before the award of real doctoral degrees, you have no option but to emulate the leader.
 The imitators have taken this megalomania further by appending all sort of fake titles such as Eze, Barrister, Prince, Princess, Sir, Engineer, Professor, Associate Professor, Pastor, Reverend, Architect, Chief, Alhaji, Alhaja, Accountant, Doctor, etc. before their names.
 Some use High Chief to differentiate themselves from Low Chiefs!